Ereiarrus/ComplementsBotPy/README.md

 Say these commands in my channel chat (https://www.twitch.tv/complementsbot):

 - !joinme - I will join your channel
+- !leaveme - I will leave your channel, but keep your settings in case you decide you want me back
-- !leaveme - I will leave your channel
+- !deleteme - I will leave your channel and delete all of your settings
 - !ignoreme - I will never complement you
 - !unignoreme - undo !ignoreme